jmvillalobos/RNA-seq-protocol/README.md

 **Step 5: Alignment of Reads**

-- Create an index for the reference genome.
+- Creates an index for the reference genome.
-- Align trimmed reads to the Arabidopsis thaliana reference genome using HISAT2.
+- Aligns trimmed reads to the Arabidopsis thaliana reference genome using HISAT2.

 ```bash
 # Build index